 Employees shall immediately report all accidents involving Employer-owned vehicles or personally owned vehicles being used for Employer business.
 A Driver's Report/Accident Report Form shall be completed, signed and submitted by the employee to the Employer.
 The Employer shall review and submit the Driver's Report Form to the Employer .
 The driver will also report the accident to the appropriate law enforcement agency, obtain a copy of that agency's accident report and forward such report to the Employer.
 If the driver is a CDL holder, the driver may be required to take a drug or alcohol test, in accordance with the Employer's policy for CDL holders.

 .3.
-Mechanical problems or safety concerns shall be brought to the attention of the maintenance department and arranged to be corrected at the earliest possible time.
+Mechanical problems or safety concerns shall be corrected at the earliest possible time.
 Mechanical problems that result in towing or repair charges when outside the City will be reimbursed to the employee, provided receipts are submitted for payment.

 SECONDARY EMPLOYMENT SECTION 6.03